|IT Based Tactics||✓|

 Nashville is a city of nearly 700,000 residents located in central Tennessee.
-Prostitution and sex trafficking have been identified by numerous constituencies as a substantial problem in Nashville.
+Prostitution and sex trafficking have been identified by numerous constituencies as substantial problems in Nashville for many decades, and have generated many related crimes occurring in commercial sex transactions, including kidnapping, rape, assault, homicide of prostituted persons, weapons and drug offenses, human trafficking, and child sexual abuse materials (CSAM, often called “child pornography” in state criminal codes).
 The history of prostitution in the city is described in a Smithsonian Magazine article from July 2013, focusing on the explosion of prostitution during Union Army stationing in the early 1860s.
 By 1864, the Army established the first system of legalized prostitution in the United States in order to control disease among soldiers.
 The system involved prostitute registration, health inspection, etc., similar to that still used in rural Nevada counties.
 No mention is made of attempting to address the role of the buyers.
 The legalized prostitution system was abandoned soon after the end of the Civil War.

 Nashville has been a leader in efforts to combat demand for commercial sex.
 The first reverse sting operation known to have been conducted in the United States occurred in Nashville in 1964.
 More recent examples include a large scale web-based reverse sting that resulted in 41 people arrested during a three-day operation designed to combat human trafficking in Nashville.
 The operation, dubbed “Operation Someone Like Me,” was led by the Tennessee Bureau of Investigation with help from other law enforcement agencies.
 Over three days, undercover agents posted ads on Backpage.com.
 A total of 485 men responded to those ads, some of which undercover agents posed as a juvenile girl.
-Of the 41 arrested, 34 were men who authorities said were responding to ads in an effort to buy sex from a minor.
-Eighteen of those paid to have sex with an underage girl.
+Of the 41 arrested, 34 were men who authorities said were responding to ads in an effort to buy access to sexually abuse a minor.
 In June, 2021, Nashville Metro Police arrested 17 men in a web-based reverse sting focusing on those attempting to purchase access to minors for sexual abuse.
 The men agreed to pay to rape a 16-year-old girl, who was really an undercover officer.
 The operation took place over two days and involved the Metro Nashville Police Department, TBI, and Homeland Security.
 All of the men traveled to a hotel in the Donelson area of Nashville near Donelson Pike and Royal Parkway in response to an internet ad.
 The arrests came after the men entered the room and exchanged money.
 Each man is charged with trafficking for a commercial sex act.

 Not all arrests of sex buyers are the result of proactive sting operations, but are instead the results of police responses to incidents and investigations of offenses against real victims.
-For example, in April, 2021, Metro police arrested a man accused of grabbing a woman at an Antioch gas station and offering her money to have sex with him.
+For example, in February, 2016 a police officer with the Fairview Police Department was arrested in Nashville on a prostitution solicitation charge on what was his first day on the job.
+The officer resigned from the police force later that same day.
+Officials with the Metro Nashville Police Department said the incident involving the officer happened at a hotel on Wallace Road.
+Police were in the process of charging a woman in a prostitution investigation when she received a message from an ad she posted online.
+The message was from the Fairview officer, who showed up at the hotel allegedly intending to buy sex for $120.
+Both the woman and the officer were cited with misdemeanors.
+In April, 2021, Metro police arrested a man accused of grabbing a woman at an Antioch gas station and offering her money to have sex with him.
 According to an arrest warrant from Metro police, the man was charged with sexual battery.
 The victim told officers she was at a gas station nearby when the man approached her.
 She stated he was trying to solicit her and offered her $100 to go home with him for the night.
 The informed the man that she was not a prostitute and would not go anywhere with him.
 He followed the victim around the parking lot and eventually grabbed her.
 The man was arrested and charged with sexual battery.

-The city began using shaming tactics in 2005.
-The police department website posts the identities of arrested sex buyers, with this explanation/disclaimer:
+The city began publicly disclosing identities of sex buyers in 2005.
+The police department website posted the identities of arrested sex buyers, with this explanation/disclaimer:

 “The following individuals were arrested and charged for either patronizing or soliciting for prostitution.
 This is not a comprehensive list of all individuals arrested by the Metropolitan Nashville Police Department for patronizing or soliciting for prostitution.
 The names, identities, and citations appear here as they were provided to police officers in the field at the time of arrests.
 All photos and information will be removed after thirty (30) days.
 These individuals are presumed innocent until proven guilty in a court of law.”